SoftInstigate/restheart-website/get.md

 $ tar -xzf restheart.tar.gz
 ```

-Configuration files are under the `etc/` folder:
+The archive will uncompress in the `restheart/` folder.
+Configuration files are in the `etc/` folder, while extensions are in the `plugins/` folder.
+You'll see the main `restheart.jar` file in the root.

+See the directory' structure:

 ```
 .